molsonkiko/JsonToolsNppPlugin/docs/README.md

 ![RemesPath query on file with selections](/docs/multi%20selections%20Remespath%20query.PNG)

+Beginning in [v7.0](/CHANGELOG.md#700---unreleased-yyyy-mm-dd), [automatic linting after editing](#automatically-check-for-errors-after-editing) is disabled while in selection-based mode, to avoid unexpectedly changing the user's selections when the document is automatically parsed.

 ### Selecting all valid JSON ###

 Sometimes it's nearly impossible to select every JSON element in the file.
 Fortunately, [v5.5 introduced](/CHANGELOG.md#550---2023-08-13) a new method for parsing every valid JSON in the file, `Select every valid JSON` (Alt-P-J-I using accelerator keys).